RealVNC® is a registered Private Limited Company.

-We collect this information so that we can keep you up to date with our services and pursue business opportunities with you.
+We collect this information based on our legitimate interests so that we can keep you up to date with our services and pursue business opportunities with you.

 We use your personal information and also share your aggregated, anonymous data with third party analytics and search engine providers for the purposes of improving and optimising our services.